Bachelor of Laws

 UC School of Law's mission statement is 'the internationally recognised, professionally relevant, community focused Law School'.

 Students gain a professional degree of outstanding quality in four years.
-In addition, Law students deal with real people with real problems as part of the innovative clinical studies programme at UC.
+In addition, Bachelor of Laws (LLB) students deal with real people with real problems as part of the innovative clinical studies programme at UC.
 By helping the community, our students hone critical practical skills in the process.

-Features of the Bachelor of Law at UC
+Features of the Bachelor of Laws at UC

 - Prestigious Law School founded in 1873